Electric bikes are an essential part of a greener future, but they are not without their caveats compared to good old acoustic bikes.

 But still: you have a motor.
 It got me up steep hills I would never be able to traverse with a normal single-speed, and I could comfortably reach the bike’s speed limit of 24 mph, even if I had to put in some work.
 Not everyone wants an ebike that’s just an electric moped, after all.
 The Roadster V2 nicely strikes me as an excellent option for someone who want a motor to help them up hills, but still appreciates getting a workout too.

-Unfortunately, I’m not quite ready to give a full review on the bike just yet.
-I need to take it further and see how it holds up to extended use, particularly for range tests.
-Range so far seems in line with Ride1up’s claimed 20-30 miles, which is nice to see given the relatively small battery, but I need more time.
+Range so far seems in line with Ride1up’s claimed 20-30 miles, which is nice to see given the relatively small battery, but I need more time to be sure.

-As of now though, the Roadster v2 looks like a tremendous deal for those who want an ebike that doesn’t actually look like an ebike.
-Stay tuned for my full review.
+The Roadster v2 is a tremendous deal for those who want an ebike that doesn’t actually look like an ebike.